The following content is complex, and you should consult an expert about this topic.

-You could also potentially increase income by favoring lower–cost investments or asking your Financial Advisor to do so on your behalf.
+You could also potentially accumulate more for retirement and increase retirement income by favoring lower–cost investments.
 That might mean thinking about exchange–traded funds (ETFs) or mutual funds with lower annual expenses and paying careful attention to the mark–up on individual bonds and lower commissions.
 Keep in mind that lower expenses and fees do not guarantee that an investment will generate income.

 5. Look into Lifetime Income

 It might be risky to use a retirement withdrawal rate higher than 3% to 4% because of the danger that you might outlive your savings, and even then, the rate may need to be adjusted depending on market conditions.
 But what if you could somewhat reduce that longevity risk?
-Therein lies the appeal of annuities that enable you to create a lifetime stream of income.
-For example, with immediate fixed annuities, you hand over a lump sum of money to an insurance company in return for a check every month for the rest of your life, the rest of two lives, or for a certain number of years, depending on the option you select.
-Keep in mind that there are fees and expenses associated with annuities, so be sure to inquire about them.
+One approach to consider is the creation of a lifetime stream of income through an annuity.
+For example, with immediate fixed annuities, you contribute a lump sum of money to an insurance company in return for a check every month for the rest of your life, the rest of two lives, or for a certain number of years, depending on the option you select.
+Keep in mind that there are fees and expenses associated with annuities which may be higher than for other types of investments, so be sure to inquire about them.
 In addition, bear in mind that guarantees, including interest rates and subsequent payouts, are based on the claims–paying ability of the issuing insurance company, among other risks.

 6. Wait a While, Maybe

 A withdrawal from a retirement account before the age of 59 1/2 in most instances will result in a penalty assessment unless an exception applies.
 For example, early withdrawals from an IRA account before age 59 1/2 would be penalty-free in the case of certain medical situations or qualifying first time home purchases or college tuitions.
 You should consider consulting your tax advisor before an early withdrawal.